TempeHS/NodeJS_PWA_Programming_For_The_Web_Task_Source/docs/README.md

     code app.js
     ```

-1. Insert the js into public/js/app.js, this js reads the JSON file and inserts it as HTML into the .container class `<DIV>`.
+1. Insert the js into public/js/app.js; this JS reads the JSON file and inserts it as HTML into the .container class `<DIV>`.
     ```js
     let result = "";
     fetch('./frontEndData.json')